Handcrafted All-Natural Solid Wood Creations

 A proven combination of painting techniques that benefit the durability of each individual work of art is meticulously brushed on, using acrylic, oil, water-base or a mixture of these.
 It usually takes about 8 days for the paint to completely dry before a clear lacquer is used for the finish.
 To give each sculpture that lustrous shine, 10 to 15 coats are applied.
 Using a high-quality, industrial clear lacquer, each coat is dry between applications and sanded when needed until the sculpture is complete.

-The Fruit Sculptures are offered in a variety of sizes and styles, providing an array of options to fit any home décor style.
-The four sizes available include Junior (approx. 3” high), Natural (“real-life” fruit size), Giant (approx. 7” high), and Mega (approx. 12” – 14” high).
-The stems and leaves of each piece perfectly complement the size of the fruit and are given a realistic appearance with color variations and visual fluidity.
-There is also an available option to have the stem and leaf of your sculpture accented in pewter for a modern touch.
-Whichever option you choose, these sculptures are handcrafted to add a perfect pop of color and dimension to your kitchen, dining room, or any other area within your home’s interior.
+The Fruit Sculptures are offered in a variety of select sizes and styles.
+The main four sizes available are: Junior (approx. 3” high), Natural (“real-life” fruit size), Giant (approx. 7” high), and Mega (approx. 12″-14”).
+Stems and leaves featured in the wood sculptures complement the natural appearance of the fruit.
+There is the available option, for all size sculptures, for the stem and leaf in be accented in pewter for a modern touch.

 The Fruit Sculptures Collection Is Available For Commissions